UnsignedArduino/Awesome-Arcade/content/posts/Awesome-Arcades-First-Blog.md

 ---
 title: Awesome Arcade's First Blog!
 author: content/authors/UnsignedArduino.md
-description: "*The last time I started a blog, I forgot about it after two posts.
-Hopefully, that doesn't happen this time! \U0001F92A*\n"
+description: "The last time I started a blog, I forgot about it after two posts.
+Hopefully, that doesn't happen this time! \U0001F92A"
 tags:
   - Experiences
   - Tips and tricks